cevnz/cevnz/README.md

 - 👋 Hi, I’m @cevnz
 - 👀 I’m interested in website and app development
-- 🌱 I’m currently learning swift, python, html and css
+- 🌱 I’m currently learning swift, python, html, css and javascript
-- 💞️ I’m looking to collaborate on everything I can learn
+- 💞️ I’m looking to collaborate on everything
 - 📫 Reach me on Twitter: @cevnz

 <!---